Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ### Reinforcing Loop

-- The second type of feedback loops is the reinforcing loop.
+- The second type of feedback loops is the reinforcing loop (also known as a positive feedback loop).
 - *Reinforcing loop*: a feedback loop that enhances whatever direction of change is imposed on it.
 - E.g. The more prices go up, the more money people will need to make.
 And the more money people make, the more money companies need to pay people.
-And to get more money, companies make prices go up.
+And for a company to get more money, companies make prices go up.
 - E.g. Compound interest.
 - Reinforcing loops amplify and snowball, causing a vicious or virtuous cycle that can cause healthy growth or runaway destruction.
 ![Figure 12](figure12.png)